 Pearson BTEC HND in Computing

-This course will provide you with skills in programming, networking, database design and development and other core skills required for employment within the computing industry.
+The Foundation Degree (FdSc) in Computing aims to develop industry current skills to ensure that the future needs of the IT sector are fully met.
+This qualification will provide you with knowledge and practical experience in programming, networking, database design and development as well as other core skills required for employment within the computing industry.